-McBride, Trethewey among winners of Anisfeld-Wolf awards
+McBride, Trethewey among winners of Anisfield-Wolf awards

-NEW YORK (AP) — Novelist James McBride, former U.S. poet laureate Natasha Trethewey and science fiction great Samuel R. Delaney are among this year’s winners of Anisfeld-Wolf awards for books that confront racism and help promote diversity.
+NEW YORK (AP) — Novelist James McBride, former U.S. poet laureate Natasha Trethewey and science fiction great Samuel R. Delaney are among this year’s winners of Anisfield-Wolf awards for books that confront racism and help promote diversity.

 McBride’s “Deacon King Kong” won for fiction and Trethewey’s memoir “Memorial Drive” was a co-winner for nonfiction, along with Vincent Brown’s “Tacky’s Revolt.”
 Delaney, known for such influential novels as “Babel-17” and “Dahlgren,” received a lifetime achievement prize.
 Victoria Chang’s “Obit” was honored for the best work of poetry.